How to Clean Your Phone and Other Devices: A Simple Guide for Keeping Your Gadgets Fresh and Healthy

 How to clean the charging port :

-- Use a Wooden Toothpick : If there’s still debris left in the port use a wooden or plastic toothpick to gently remove it.
-Avoid using metal tools as they can scratch the pins inside the port
+• Use a Wooden Toothpick: If there is still debris left in the port, use a wooden or plastic toothpick to gently remove it.
+Avoid using metal tools, as they can scratch the pins inside the port.

 How to Clean the Speaker Grills